Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

     </table>

 When using text data the difference between the "contribution" and the "weight" of a word should not be very important.
-Indeed, a word can either be present or not (at a given position of the sentence), but it can't "twice as present" than another word.
+Indeed, a word can either be present or not (at a given position of the sentence), but it cannot be "twice as present" than another word.
 It is therefore not so surprising that the weights (in the above table) and the contribution scores (see the highlighted text above) are similar.